kanchan-rihan/llm-sharding-demo/README.md

-# LLM Sharding Concept
+# LLM Sharding Concept during Inference time

-**A hands-on demo to learn the concept of sharding large language models (LLMs)**
+**A hands-on demo to learn the concept of sharding large language models (LLMs) for inference **

-This repository demonstrates how to split a Tiny GPT-2 model into multiple “shards” and orchestrate token generation using a **coordinator**.
-The goal is educational: to help you understand model sharding and distributed inference in a simple setup.
+This repository demonstrates how to split a Tiny GPT-2 model into multiple “shards” to orchestrate token generation during inference, using a coordinator.
+The focus of this demo is on distributed sharding and multi-process orchestration for LLM inference workloads—not training.
+The architecture helps you understand model sharding and distributed inference, making it accessible for education and experimentation.

 ---

 ## 🏗️ Overview

-We split the Tiny GPT-2 model into two shards:
+We split the Tiny GPT-2 model into two shards for inference:

 - **Shard A** – the “prep chef”: handles embeddings and early transformer blocks.
 - **Shard B** – the “finishing chef”: handles the remaining transformer blocks and produces final logits.
 - **Coordinator** – the “head chef”: orchestrates generation by sending prompts to Shard A and hidden states to Shard B.

-The architecture mimics a kitchen workflow:
+The architecture mimics a kitchen workflow for model inference:

 ```
 User prompt